Recurrent Inference Machine for Medical Image Registration: Results

 \subsection{Experiment 5: RIIR Architecture Ablation}

-We here demonstrate the model architecture ablation by showing the corresponding boxplots in Fig. \ref{fig:ex5}.
-Apart from the main experiments shown previously, these experiments can be regarded as minor ablation studies, aiming to strike a balance between computational precision and inference speed.
+Here we demonstrate the model architecture ablation by showing the corresponding boxplots in Fig. \ref{fig:ex5}. {The increasing number of steps leads to proportionally higher VRAM consumption and inference time.
+Specifically, VRAM usage ranges from approximately 8GB (4 steps) to 24GB (12 steps), with corresponding inference times varying from 0.40s to 1.12s.} Apart from the main experiments shown previously, this experiment can be regarded as a minor ablation study, aiming to strike a balance between computational precision and inference speed.